SebastianMuskalla/enUSplusdeDEBilingualDictionary/README.md

 ### Other software supporting Hunspell

-The folder `bundle/dictionaries` contains the two files that are needed for the dictionary:
+The folder `bundle/dictionaries` contains the two files that constitute the dictionary:

 * [enusdede.dic](bundle/dictionaries/enusdede.dic), the word list.